-In this document, the amounts have been prepared on an unconsolidated basis but have been rounded to USD millions, which means that summations may show minor deviations.
-In the tables, sections that have been greyed out indicate information which is not applicable.
-Unless otherwise stated, all amounts are in millions of USD.
+In this document, amounts have been produced on an actual basis but have been rounded to USD millions, which means that summations may show minor deviations.
+Unless otherwise stated, all amounts are in USD millions.

-Frequency of Disclosure
+Frequency of disclosure

-In accordance with Pillar 3 disclosure requirements under Article 433c(2) of the PRA Rulebook and the ICBCS Pillar 3 Disclosure Policy, ICBCS Group makes available its consolidated Pillar 3 disclosures on an annual basis.
+In accordance with Pillar 3 disclosure requirements under Article 433c(2) of the PRA Rulebook and ICBCS's Pillar 3 Disclosure Policy, the group makes available its consolidated Pillar 3 disclosures on an annual basis.